-- 1) 900 clock hours (26 weeks) for the 750 hour Managing Esthetician program - 2) 900 clock hours (30 weeks) for the 1800 hour Advanced Cosmetology program, the 1500 hour Cosmetology program and the 1000 hour Hair Designer program - 3) Due to the short length of the 300 hour Advanced Manicuring program and the 200 hour Manicuring program, they will have one evaluation no later than midpoint of their program.
+1) 900 clock hours (26 weeks) for the 750 hour Advanced Esthetician program and the 600 hour Esthetics program

+2) 900 clock hours (30 weeks) for the 1800 hour Advanced Cosmetology program, the 1500 hour Cosmetology program and the 1000 hour Hair Designer program

+3) Due to the short length of the 300 hour Advanced Manicuring program and the 200 hour Manicuring program, they will have one evaluation no later than midpoint of their program.

-The frequency of the evaluations are: 1800 hour Advanced Cosmetology students are evaluated at 450, 900, and 1350 clocked (actual) hours; 1500 hour Cosmetology students are evaluated at 450, 900, and 1200 clocked (actual) hours; 750 hour Advanced Esthetic students are evaluated at 375 clocked (actual) hours; 1000 hour Hair Designer Students are evaluated at 450 and 900 clocked (actual) hours; 300 hour Advanced Manicuring students are evaluated at 150 clocked (actual) hours and 200 hour Manicuring students are evaluated at 100 clocked (actual) hours.
+The frequency of the evaluations are: 1800 hour Advanced Cosmetology students are evaluated at 450, 900, and 1350 clocked (actual) hours; 1500 hour Cosmetology students are evaluated at 450, 900, and 1200 clocked (actual) hours; 750 hour Advanced Esthetic students are evaluated at 375 clocked (actual) hours; 600 hour Esthetics students are evaluated at 300 clocked (actual) hours; 1000 hour Hair Designer Students are evaluated at 450 and 900 clocked (actual) hours; 300 hour Advanced Manicuring students are evaluated at 150 clocked (actual) hours and 200 hour Manicuring students are evaluated at 150 clocked (actual) hours and 200 hour Manicuring students are evaluated at 100 clocked (actual) hours.
 The evaluations will determine if the student has met the minimum requirements for Satisfactory Academic Progress.
 Evaluations will be completed within seven (7) business days following the established evaluation points.